 - Give another injection after 5-15 minutes if the symptoms don’t improve and a second auto-injector is available

-If your child suffers from an allergy, it’s important that you let your child’s public health nurse team know, as well as school staff and others involved in their care.
+If your child suffers from an allergy requiring an adrenaline auto-injector, it is important to let school staff and others involved in their care know.
+You may also want to let your child’s public health nurse team know.
 Your child will have a personal care plan given to them by their doctor and it’s important that school have this.